trotttrotttrott/trotttrotttrott.github.com/markdown/posts/2018/07/28/travel-iceland.md

 ### Burnout

 You get to a point, day after day, seeing some of the most beautiful landscapes in the world that you get a little indifferent.
-You say things like, "oh, it's another fucking waterfall, another hot spring-glacier thing, and okay, more lava or something...".
+You say things like, "oh, it's another waterfall, another hot spring-glacier thing, and okay, more lava or something...".
 It's time for a break.

-This USA, Floridian fella also staying at Hrafnavellir said Egilsstaðir is a good halfway point to another (fucking) waterfall.
+This USA, Floridian fella also staying at Hrafnavellir said Egilsstaðir is a good halfway point to another waterfall.
 Sounded good and it was only a two hour drive up.
 We went for it being that we didn't have any plans anyway.
 It was a decent stop, but not where I'd picture us to be at any point.
 Next tip: don't listen to Floridians...ever.

 ### Dettifoss